Corporation for Public Broadcasting Transparency Report

 A list of station management can be found on the KDLL website under Staff.

 KDLL complies with Section 396 (k) (4) of the Communications Act by providing notice to the public before holding public meetings of the Board of Directors and meetings of the members, Board of Director Committee Meetings and the Community Advisory Board.
-Article IX of the corporate Articles of Incorporation recognizes the KDLL open meetings position.
+Article IX of the corporate Articles of Incorporation (see below) recognizes the KDLL open meetings position.
 Notice of these public meetings can be found on the KDLL website under Board of Directors or Community Advisory Board.

 Subject to reasonable limitations (such as the size of available meeting space), all members of the public are permitted to attend any of the meetings above without condition such as registrations or providing any personal information.
 All or portions of any board or advisory council meeting may be “Closed” to the public if one of the following will be discussed:

 - Discussion of the character, professional competence or physical or mental health of an individual;

 - Strategy sessions to discuss pending or reasonably imminent litigation;

 - Discussion of other matters requiring confidential advice of counsel;

 - Strategy sessions to discuss the purchase, exchange or lease of real property;

 - Discussion of commercial or financial information obtained from a person on a privileged or confidential nature;